polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

 ## Drawbacks

 This solution would automatically convert some amount of another asset to DOT when acquiring DOT was perhaps not the recipient's intent.
+However, this is opt-in.

 ## Testing, Security, and Privacy